 The General Online Research Conference is annually organized by the German Society for Online Research in cooperation with a local partner.
-In 2019 the GOR conference will take place in Cologne, Germany, with the TH Köln – University of Applied Sciences being the local organizer.
+In 2021 the GOR conference will take place from Wednesday 8 September to Friday 10 September 2021 in Berlin, Germany, with the HTW Berlin – University of Applied Sciences being the local organizer.

 DGOF – German Society for Online-Research (Deutsche Gesellschaft für Online-Forschung)